KiYari/perf/README.md

 d) Conclusion
 ########################################################################################
 4. Scene&roles&role names
-Interviewer(P) invites japanese specialist(A) to talk about ultrasonic chips creation.
+Interviewer(P) invites japanese specialist(A) to talk about ultrasound chips creation.
-Scene: Online interview about new technology that drasticly improves its productivity.
+Scene: An interview about new technology that will drasticly improve microchips creation productivity.
 a) D sits in his room and P in his office.
 Then A comes to P.
 b) Everyone are at their own places.
 Roles:
 D(Joseppe Fedruchelle) - First italian head developer of ultrasonic chips.
 General director of Carcano Industries.
-P(Steave Watson) - P general director of Carcano Industries, thinks he is doing pretty well but unluck pursued him for 3 years straight and next year things will get better.
-A bit incredulous about new technology.
+P(Steave Watson) - Interviewer on KBS TV channel.
 A(Asa Tojo) - Second japanese specialist that already worked with ultrasonic chips creation.
 He have a very big expectations about this new way of creating microchips and want to spread it across the world.
 ########################################################################################
 5. Plan notes